 People buy from people, and that’s especially relevant to your local customer base.
 If people can see that you are genuinely interested in your local community and willing to give your time, money or services to it, you’ll get a great deal of goodwill, which can translate into business.
 Join a business club at one of your local charities, give prizes to local schools and events, sponsor tourism events, concerts or other arts organisations – all of this will help to raise your profile and demonstrate your commitment to the local area.

 These are just some of the ways to promote a local business – small, micro or start-up.
 You’ll find there’s a great business community on your door that’s willing to help and support you.
 If you put in the effort to raise your local profile, you might be surprised at the business you get in return.

-If you would like to know more about how our sales and marketing support services can help with promoting your business or would like to hear about our other virtual employee services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you would like to learn how our sales and marketing support services can help with promoting your business or would like to hear about our other virtual employee services feel free to call us on 0800 994 9016 or click here to request a free consultation.